Exchange and tuition fee-paying students

 Malmö University does not arrange the housing for EU/EEA and Swiss citizens, thus you need to arrange accommodation on your own.
 Please see scroll down for more practical information about how to look for housing in Malmö.

 NEWS!
 Are you in need of a place to stay?
-The are available dormitory rooms at Rönnen International from February 1.
+The are available dormitory rooms from April 1.

 Sign up at our queue to apply.